 Method of Assessment

 GCSE – There is one exam in the summer worth 40% of the final grade.
-You will listen to a CD and answer questions on different pieces you have studied as well as unfamiliar pieces
+Students listen to a CD and answer questions on different pieces they have studied as well as unfamiliar pieces

 Coursework consists of two compositions (15% each) and two performance (one solo and one ensemble both 15% of final grade) which are worth 60% of the total mark.

 BTEC – The qualification consists of four units each worth 25% of the final grade.
 Three of the projects are coursework based: